kekscode/gomato/README.md

-# gomato
+# Go!Mato

-A simple pomodoro timer
+A simple pomodoro timer for the MacOS menubar written in Go.